Sawatary/Sawatary/README.md

 - ⚙️ I'm meticulous about code clarity and optimization, making it easier to scale and maintain.
 - 📱 Skilled in leveraging modern libraries and frameworks, especially React, for high-performance UI development.
+- 🌐 Experienced in using **Next.js** to build optimized, server-rendered applications with fast load times.

 ---